Skip to content

 If the connecting device's MAC address is not in the allowlist, Provisioning Mode is shut down automatically and a warning is shown on the OLED display.

-Step 3 — Nonce Exchange
+Step 3 — Token Exchange

 Step 4 — Configuration Retrieval